 How is the 20% discount funded?

 House builders usually make significant payments to local authorities as part of the ‘planning obligations’ that are required to obtain planning permission on new developments.
 This is typically used to provide affordable housing and also to fund local infrastructure such as roads and public transport, education and health facilities and open spaces.
-The Starter Homes exception site policy means that sites for new housing meeting the criteria listed above can be exempted from contributions for affordable housing and some wider infrastructure improvements not directly related to the development in return for offering buyers a discount of at least 20% on the market value.

 I’m in the process of buying a home with a Help to Buy mortgage.
 Should I postpone my purchase to take advantage of Starter Home?